-NAFL theories do not admit infinite sets, arbitrary infinite classes or quantification over a universe that includes infinite classes.
+NAFL theories do not admit infinite sets, arbitrary infinite classes or quantification over infinitely many infinite classes.
 We will demonstrate how the restrictions on infinite classes may be relaxed in order to carry out a limited version of real analysis in NAFL.